 “At Bethlehem Jesus, Mary, and Joseph slept exposed to the cold in a cave used as a stable,” he said.
 “They needed emergency shelter that night in Bethlehem, but there was no place for them.
 Other children of God are still knocking on the doors of the inn — and still sleeping exposed to the elements.
 This project is the way I believe the Holy Spirit wants us to answer their knock.
 Let’s build a bigger inn.”

 New Bethlehem was asked to contribute $1 million toward the shelter’s $9 million budget for construction and initial operating costs.
-So far, parishioners from Holy Family and St. Louise have raised $700,000 of that.
+So far, parishioners from Holy Family and St. Louise have raised over $800,000 of that.

 Groundbreaking is expected in spring of 2019 on a day/overnight shelter in Kirkland that will serve homeless families on one floor and homeless women on the other.
 Photo: Courtesy Catholic Community Services